mattermost/docs/source/administration/command-line-tools.rst

 Executing a command hangs and doesn't complete
 ------------------------------------------------

 If you have Bleve search indexing enabled, temporarily disable it in **System Console > Experimental > Bleve** and run the command again.
-You can also optionally use a new `mmctl Command Line Tool <https://docs.mattermost.com/administration/mmctl-cli-tool.html>`_ instead.
+You can also optionally use the new `mmctl Command Line Tool <https://docs.mattermost.com/administration/mmctl-cli-tool.html>`_.

 Bleve does not support multiple processes opening and manipulating the same index.
 Therefore, if the Mattermost server is running, an attempt to run the CLI will lock when trying to open the indeces.